-At the beginning of the audit, the auditor will confer with the licensee to determine background information, reporting methods, and records to be reviewed.
-As the audit progresses, the auditor and the licensee will discuss the sample periods, sampling techniques, and any problem areas.
-A closing conference will be held with the licensee to explain the audit findings and to discuss any recommendations.
+The audit will begin with a documented opening conference with the licensee to discuss and determine the background information, the licensee's operations, distance and fuel accounting system, records to be examined, sample periods and audit procedures.
+As the audit progresses, the auditor and the licensee will discuss any problem areas.
+A documented closing conference will be held with the licensee to explain the audit findings and to discuss any requirements and recommendations for improvement to the distance and fuel accounting systems.